 If you want to know how to stop feeling sorry for yourself and wallowing in self-pity, then start with this prayer.
 This will help you to stop your bad habit and move on to better thinking.

 Thank you for loving and caring for me.
 You alone know my deep hurts, frustrations, and feelings of rejection concerning (the situation).
 I ask that you would help me to change what I can, forgive those who have hurt me, and release the rest to You.

-When I am tempted to take it back and worry or churn, please remind me You are in control of the situation.
+When I am tempted to take it back, please remind me You are in control of the situation.
 In fact, I can rest in You.
 Thank you, Lord, that I can trust you to work in ways I never dreamed possible.

 Let my mind be fixed on You and Your words.
 Not mine.
 If I need to think about the situation, give me the right thoughts that include a solution.
 But nothing more until then.

-In Your Name,
+In Jesus Name,